css-raku/CSS-Module-raku/README.md

 # CSS::Module

 ```
-# Parse a sample ruleset as CSS 2.1.
+# Parse a sample stylesheet as CSS 2.1.
 Dump the AST.
 use v6;
 use CSS::Module::CSS21;
 my $css = 'h1 { color: orange; text-align: center }';